gvwilson/sensibleadventures/cloudherd/reboot.md

         *   "Can't see it, but I can smell it"
     *   they spend the night together in the hut
         *   Thokmay has hidden a cache of gear near it
-        *   worrying about trolls
+        *   they worry about trolls
         *   talk a little
         *   don't become friends, but the conversation makes Noxy uncomfortable about disliking him
     *   Noxy decides to steal a cloud and go to Duck Droppings for help
-        *   argument about going directly to the Fifth
+        *   argues with Kulbinder, who wants to go directly to the Fifth
+            *   Thokmay stays silent
+            *   he's not keen on rejoining the army
         *   Noxy (angrily): "Do you know how to herd clouds?
 Then be my guest!"
         *   the tentative overnight reconciliation evaporates
     *   Bonzon is waiting for them on the platform
         *   Big Blue is missing
-        *   has Grappa Gas as hostages
+        *   has Grappa Gas with him as a hostage
             *   didn't know where Noxy would go
             *   "Dorbu and Choegyal have your mother and Respected Fee elsewhere"
             *   "Surrender or they'll pay the price!"
             *   Noxy: "Like the littles will pay if we don't do what you want?"
             *   Thokmay: "Like the people pay when they don't do what nobles want?"
         *   shot hits home - Bonzon is angry
-            *   tell them Aft has taken Big Blue to Duck Droppins with soldiers already
+            *   tell them Aft has taken Big Blue to Duck Droppings with soldiers already
-        *   Grappa Gas opens his mouth to yell
+        *   Grappa Gas charges Bonzon and shoulder-butts him
             *   Bonzon's sword comes down
             *   Grappa Gas falls
             *   Noxy hesitates